 Using a more traditional method: Chop all the solid ingredients finely and put them into a jar, together with the rest of the ingredients, and shake well.

 Let the sauce rest for an hour or two before using.
 (Some recipes call for letting the sauce rest overnight.)

-While indisputably Argentinian in origin, you will find chimichurri all over Latin America, as far north as Mexico, where they prefer a red-style sauce with dried chili peppers.
-There are various stories about how this sauce got its name.
+As noted, there are numerous variations that you can play with.
+This article (in Spanish) includes an interesting ‘study’ of various typical recipes that shows just how much variety there is, even among ‘authentic’ recipes.
+The red variety of chimichurri, for example, uses much less herbs and much more tomato, red pepper and/or chiles.
+Some recipes call for adding just a bit of hot water to the sauce at the end, which slightly cooks the garlic and other ingredients and mellows their flavors.
+(If you do this, use a bit less oil.)
+While indisputably Argentinian in origin, you will find this sauce all over Latin America, as far north as Mexico, where they prefer a red-style sauce with dried chili peppers.
+There are various stories about how chimichurri got its name.
 Some say it has an indigenous origin, others that it is a corruption of the English phrase “Give me the curry” or Jimmy Curry, the name of an English merchant who imported Argentinian beef to the UK.
 Some say the word comes from the Basque language.
 Who knows what the real story is, but no matter , it’s the taste that counts!

 No tags for this post.